L\'evy flights as an emergent phenomenon in a spatially extended system

+\begin{sciabstract} Anomalous diffusion and L{\'e}vy flights, which are characterized by the occurrence of random discrete jumps of all scales, have been observed in a plethora of natural and engineered systems, ranging from the motion of molecules to climate signals.
+Mathematicians have recently unveiled mechanisms to generate anomalous diffusion, both stochastically and deterministically.
+However, there exists to the best of our knowledge no explicit example of a spatially extended system which exhibits anomalous diffusion without being explicitly driven by L\'evy noise.

-\begin{sciabstract} We provide an example of a stochastic partial differential equation (SPDE) which, despite only driven by Gaussian white noise, exhibits superdiffusive behaviour.
-The anomalous diffusion is an entirely emergent behaviour and manifests itself in jumps in the location of a travelling front solution.
+We show here that the Landau-Lifshitz-Gilbert equation, a stochastic partial differential equation (SPDE), despite only driven by Gaussian white noise, exhibits superdiffusive behaviour.
+The anomalous diffusion is an entirely emergent behaviour and manifests itself in jumps in the location of its travelling front solution.
 Using a collective coordinate approach we reduce the SPDE to a set of stochastic differential equations (SDEs) driven by Gaussian white noise.
-This allows us to identify the mechanism giving rise to the anomalous diffusion: We find that the emergence of anomalous diffusion is induced by random widening events of the front interface. \end{sciabstract}
+This allows us to identify the mechanism giving rise to the anomalous diffusion as random widening events of the front interface. \end{sciabstract}